matturry/NaturewatchCameraServer-CommunityDevelopmentEdition/README.md

 	http://10.42.0.1

-If your device has Bonjour installed, you can also use:
+If your device is Bonjour compatible, you can also use:

 	http://mynaturewatchcamera.local/